2000pawan/Rag_Based_LLM_Model/README.md

     ```
     *(Note: You will need to create a `requirements.txt` file listing the dependencies for your backend.
 This would typically include `fastapi`, `uvicorn`, `pydantic`, and any libraries used in your `rag_engine.py` file such as those for PDF processing, vector databases, and LLM integration.)*

-4.  **Install frontend dependencies:** (If applicable, if you are using a package manager like npm or yarn)
-    ```bash
-    cd frontend
-    # npm install or yarn install
-    cd ..
-    ```

 ## Running the Application

 1.  **Run the FastAPI backend:**
     ```bash
-    python your_main_fastapi_file.py  # In this case, the file content provided is the main file
+    https://rag-llm-pawan.onrender.com/  # In this case, the file content provided is the main file
     ```
-    *(Replace `your_main_fastapi_file.py` with the actual name of the Python file containing the FastAPI application code.)*
-    The backend will typically start at `http://0.0.0.0:8000`.

-2.  **Open the frontend in your web browser:** Navigate to `http://localhost:8000` (or the appropriate URL if the port is different).
-The `app.mount` configuration in the provided code serves the frontend directly from the root path `/`.

 ## How to Use